What is Breathwork?

 For me, breathwork can be understood across three categories as I refer to them below and I’m trained in and work with all, each with a different intention:

 This is the kind used in my trauma-resolution breathwork offering.
 It involves consciously activating the nervous system through rhythmic, connected breathing (circular breaths) to bring forward stored or stuck emotional patterns.
-When merged with somatic healing like in my offering, this type of breathwork supports deep release and transformation by helping the body complete unfinished responses to past overwhelm or trauma.
+When carefully merged with somatic healing and trauma science like in my offering, this type of breathwork supports deep release and transformation by helping the body gently complete unfinished responses to past overwhelm or trauma, using the breath as a vehicle to put the intellectual mind to rest.
 It’s somatically powerful and taps into deep and pre-verbal layers of transformation.
-This type is also helpful for more deeply connecting with your physical body and becoming more confident in it.
+This type is also particularly helpful for more deeply connecting with your physical body and embody a sense of confidence.
+My use of this type of breathwork is importantly done in a manner of true healing rather than catharsis or performance.

 2. Functional (or Corrective) Breathing